NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 # Build the Realization Configurations

-The realization configuration file, in JSON format, contains high level information to run a `ngen` simulation, such as inter-coupled submodules, paths to forcing file, shared libraries, initialization parameters, duration of simulation, I/O variables, etc. We have built the realization configurations for several commonly used submodules which are located in `data/baseline/`.
-These are built by adding one submodule at a time (except the last one which used an alternative ordering of the submodules for comparison), performing a test run for a 10 day simulation.
+The realization configuration file, in JSON format, contains high level information to run a `ngen` simulation, such as inter-coupled submodules, paths to forcing file, shared libraries, initialization parameters, duration of simulation, I/O variables, etc. We have built the realization configurations for several commonly used submodules which are located in `data/baseline/realizations`.
+These are built by adding one submodule at a time (except the last row which used an alternative ordering of the submodules for comparison), performing a test run for a 10 day simulation.
 The successive submodules used for CFE model are:

 ```
 sloth (conus_bmi_multi_realization_config_w_sloth.json)